-Staying on the subject of lighthouses where you can stay, the National Trust for Scotland does offer some lovely options for self catering in lighthouse cottages located on the Mull of Galloway, which is the narrow peninsula of land to the south of Stranraer.
-There is also a self catering facility at the Corran lighthouse (pictured below) beside Ardgour on Loch Linnhe and a few more scattered around Orkney and Shetland.
-However, none of these options are particularly cheap.
+Staying on the subject of lighthouses where you can stay, there are some lovely options for self-catering in old lighthouse keepers cottages such as the Puffin House located on the Rhinns of Galloway, which is the narrow peninsula of land to the south of Stranraer.
+There is also a self-catering facility at the Corran lighthouse (pictured below) beside Ardgour on Loch Linnhe and a few more scattered around Orkney and Shetland.
+However, none of these examples are particularly cheap.

 At the extreme north of the Scottish mainland, you find Dunnet Head lighthouse.
 Take note that John o'Groats is not the most northerly point so don't waste time in this rather dull place and instead head to Dunnet Bay for a great beach and some fine views of Orkney from the viewpoint above the lighthouse.

 A lighthouse that looks much happier with its location is the one on Eilean Musdile in the Sound of Mull.
-This is the one that we have pictured at the top of this page.
-You pass close by this lighthouse (not too close mind) when you sail from Mull to Oban.
+This is the lighthouse that you pass close by (not too close mind) when you sail from Mull to Oban.
 Of course, this lighthouse is now unmanned as you'd struggle to find many Scots these days who'd volunteer to be so far from a pub.

 On that subject, I close this blog with a picture of the lighthouse at Portnahaven.
 Why, well this picture was taken from outside the village pub "An Tigh Seinnse" (the name is Gaelic for “The Public House”).
 If you had to choose a lighthouse to work at then this would be a good option.
 Walking distance to a pub and surrounded by some of Scotland's best whisky distilleries.